kgdunn/pid-book/univariate-review/univariate-exercises.rst

 .. question::

 	You are responsible for the quality of maple syrup produced at your plant.
 Historical data show that the standard deviation of the syrup viscosity is 40 cP.
-How many lab samples of syrup must you measure so that an estimate of the syrup's long-term average viscosity is inside a **range** of 60 cP, 95% of the time.
+How many lab samples of syrup must you measure so that an estimate of the syrup's long-term average viscosity is inside a **range** of 60 cP, 95% of the time?
 This question is like the previous one: except this time you are given the range of the interval :math:`\text{UB}\,-\,\text{LB}`, and you need to find :math:`n`.

 .. answer::
 	:fullinclude: no